HappySeaFox/sail/README.md

 #

-SAIL is a format-agnostic cross-platform image decoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources.
+SAIL is a high-quality cross-platform image decoding library providing rich APIs, from one-liners to complex use cases with custom I/O sources.
 It enables a client to load and save static, animated, multi-paged images along with their meta data and ICC profiles. :sailboat: